 - 1.2 A key duty of the Chief Audit Executive (the Council's Client Audit Manager) is to provide an annual opinion on the Council's internal control environment.
-This opinion helps inform the conclusions of the Council's Annual Governance Statement. - 1.3 The assurance opinion in this report is based on internal audit work undertaken during 2022/23.
+This opinion helps inform the conclusions of the Council's Annual Governance Statement. - 1.3 The assurance opinion in this report is based on internal audit work undertaken during 2023/24.
 The Audit Plan continued to give sufficient assurance on the Council's management of its key risks.
-Also considered is any relevant work undertaken in 2023/24 before the Audit Committee report deadline. - 1.4 As reported to the Audit & Governance Committee in July 2021, SIAS changed the scale and definitions of assurance ratings used to communicate the results of audit assignments from 1st April 2021.
-This change was in response to the CIPFA publication in April 2020, "Internal Audit Engagement Opinions Setting Common Definitions", where CIPFA recommended that a standard range of opinions and definitions were used by Internal Audit teams with the intention of: - Increasing confidence amongst audit committee members and managers that the engagement opinion issued is consistently applied. - Assist the sharing, comparability and understanding of assurances across public bodies. - Supporting audit committee members and senior managers in their understanding of audit reports, in particular those that sit on more than one public sector audit committee, or in respect of partnerships and joint ventures. - Supporting the training of internal audit staff, helping to drive up the quality and consistency of audit opinions, and facilitate staff moving across different internal audit teams.

-- Reducing disruption when changing internal audit provider - 1.5 The associated definitions for the opinions of Substantial, Reasonable, Limited and No assurance, can be found within Appendix B of this report. - 1.6 SIAS is grateful for the co-operation and support it has received from Council officers during 2022/23.
+Also considered is any relevant work undertaken in 2024/25 before the Audit Committee report deadline. - 1.4 The associated definitions for the opinions of Substantial, Reasonable, Limited and No assurance, can be found within Appendix B of this report. - 1.5 SIAS is grateful for the co-operation and support it has received from Council officers during 2023/24.

-2. Annual Assurance Statement 2022/23
+2. Annual Assurance Statement 2023/24